Single particle properties of the 2D Hubbard model for real frequencies at weak coupling: Breakdown of the Dyson series for partial self-energy expansions: Model and Methods

 Conversely, the same methodology can be applied in reverse.
 By first truncating the Green's function expansion we can invert the Dyson equation to suggest what the related self-energy, which we denote $\Sigma_{G^{(n)}}$, might be via

 We therefore have two routes to obtain the Green's function: 1) the direct evaluation of $G^{(n)}$, and 2) the evaluation of $G_{\Sigma^{(n)}}$ via Dyson's equation.
 Similarly, the inverse procedure provides two representations of the self energy.
+The Green's function expansion truncated at order $n$ includes all reducible and irreducible diagrams up to order $n$ while the self-energy expansion when coupled with Dyson's equation includes all reducible and irreducible diagrams up to order $n$ \emph{and} all reducible diagrams at higher order that are comprised of the known diagrams.
 Regardless of which approach is taken the two representations are equivalent in the $n\to \infty$ limit, but for a truncated expansion these two schemes amount to summing the same diagrams of the series selected in a different order.
 In practice, both are obtained from the same information via computation of $\Sigma^{(m)}$ for $m\leq n $ from which the truncated expansion of $G^{(n)}$ can be constructed by including irreducible diagrams as well as all possible combinations of chains of 1-particle reducible self-energy insertions.

 This provides an important diagnostic for truncated expansions since deviation of $G^{(n)}$ from $G_{\Sigma^{(n)}}$ immediately indicates non-convergence of the series.
 With this in mind, we present results for the spectral function obtained from the expansion of the Green's function, $A({\bf k},\omega)$=$-{\rm Im}G^{(n)}({\bf k},\omega)$, along with the equivalent result from the Dyson expansion using a truncated self-energy, $A_{\Sigma}({\bf k},\omega)=-{\rm Im}G_{\Sigma^{(n)}}({\bf k},\omega)$.
 We also present results for the density of states, $N(\omega)$, which can be obtained from the expansion of the Green's function, $N(\omega)=\sum\limits_{k}A({\bf k},\omega)$, where the final momenta summation can be performed simultaneously with the internal momenta summations from the resulting AMI integrand Eq.~(\ref{eqn:goal_after_AMI}).